Rasul Douglas: 2024 season

 During the off-season, linebackers coach Bobby Babich was promoted to defensive coordinator and former No. 1 starting cornerback Tre'Davious White departed to join the Los Angeles Rams during free agency.
 Throughout training camp, Douglas competed to be the No. 1 starting cornerback against Christian Benford and Kaiir Elam.
 Head coach Sean McDermott named Douglas and Benford the starting cornerback duo to begin the season.

 On September 29, 2024, Douglas collected a season-high seven combined tackles (five solo) as the Bills lost 10–35 at the Baltimore Ravens.
 In Week 14, he made six combined tackles (four solo) before exiting in the third quarter of 42–44 loss at the Los Angeles Rams after suffering an injury while giving up a touchdown to Cooper Kupp.
 He injured his back and subsequently missed the next two games (Weeks 15–16).
 He finished the season with 58 combined tackles (43 solo), five pass deflections, and one forced fumble in 15 games and 15 starts.
 His overall grade was 59.2 from Pro Football Focus in 2024.

-The Buffalo Bills finished the 2024 NFL season first in the AFC East with a 13–4 record, clinching a wild card position.

 On January 19, 2025, Douglas made six combined tackles (five solo) and secured a 27–25 Divisional Playoff win by recovering an onside kick in the final minute against the Baltimore Ravens.

 Miami Dolphins

 On August 27, 2025, Douglas signed a one-year contract with the Miami Dolphins.
+In Week 14, Douglas recorded five pass breakups and an interception in a 34-10 win over the New York Jets, earning AFC Defensive Player of the Week.

+Washington Commanders

+On July 9, 2026, Douglas signed a one-year, $3.8 million contract with the Washington Commanders.